....loading

 Remote onboarding

 Used intelligently, technology has a critical role to play in improving the onboarding journey for remote employees.
-Six Degrees Executives’ Employee Experience Coordinator, Henry Smith, was tasked with creating flexible ways of working to ensure new starters are engaged and comfortable.
+Six Degrees Executives’ Business Analyst, Henry Smith, was tasked with creating flexible ways of working to ensure new starters are engaged and comfortable.

 “The idea was to leverage technology to create a collaborative and seamless onboarding process where as soon as new starters sign the contract, they are immediately taken on the onboarding journey,” explains Henry.
 “We created multiple automations that are triggered at various touch points of the onboarding journey that allow us to engage and communicate as much as possible with our new starter before they enter our doors or log on online.
 The aim is to provide a tailored onboarding journey which enables consistency and stability and promote the ability to work from home.

-Lauren has onboarded two team members in the hybrid model, one being fully remote during a string of lockdowns in Melbourne.
+Lauren has onboarded team members in the hybrid model, some being fully remote in the past.

 “In the early days it was an adjustment,” she admits.
 “I was particularly conscious of meeting the learning style needs of each individual, ensuring I was adapting to how that could be positively or negatively impacted through remote learning.
 Ultimately, I found it comes down to preparation, planning and being quite purposeful around creating an ecosystem of support through content, tools, technology and people.
 Technology enablement and up-to-date training resources have been key for both the trainer/manager and new starter to ensure they are both set up for success.”